COUVENT SAINT-JEAN-DE-MATHA

 Saint-Jean-de-Matha convent, with a chapel for two hundred people in Faucon-de-Barcelonnette.

 The Brotherhood of the Holy Trinity was established in 1644 in the parish of Faucon.
-In 1661, the Fathers asked the Duke of Savoy for permission to found a convent of their order.
-They obtained all the necessary agreements but the Dominicans of Barcelonnette opposed the project which could harm their interests.
-The Penitents' chapel was nevertheless made available to the Trinitarians in 1668 and the monastery was completed in 1684.
-The relics of St. John of Matha, founder of the order in 1193, were transferred from Faucon to the Trinitarian church in August 1674.
-Over the years, the convent became part of the Italian Province, and then of the Spanish Trinitarian Reform.
+In 1661, the Fathers asked the Duke of Savoy for authorization to found a convent of their order.
+They obtained all the necessary approvals, but the Dominicans of Barcelonnette opposed the project as it could harm their interests.
+The Penitents' chapel was nevertheless made available to the Trinitarians in 1668, and the monastery was completed in 1684.
+The relics of Saint Jean de Matha, founder of the order in 1193, were transferred from Faucon to the Trinitaires' church in August 1674.
+Over the years, the convent became part of the Italian Province, then of the Spanish Trinitarian Reformation.
 During the French Revolution, it was sold as national property.

-In 1852, the convent was bought by the Roman Prince Alexander Torlonia at the request of his friend Father Anthony of the Mother of God, Minister General, who wanted to establish a religious community there.
-The Fathers were expelled again in 1900.
-They were replaced by the Trinitarian Hospitaller Sisters of Saint Martha of Marseilles until 1905.
-Prince Torlonia entrusted the convent to the priest of Faucon.
-In 1962, the use of the convent was granted to the Trinitarian Sisters of Valencia.
-They remained there until 1977 and were replaced by Trinitarian Fathers from Quebec.
+In 1852, the convent was bought by the Roman prince Alexander Torlonia at the request of his friend Father Anthony of the Mother of God, Minister General, who wished to establish a religious community there.
+The Fathers were again expelled in 1900.
+They were replaced by the Trinitarian Hospitaller Sisters of Sainte-Marthe de Marseille until 1905.
+Prince Torlonia entrusted the convent to the parish priest of Faucon.
+In 1962, use of the convent was granted to the Trinitarian Sisters of Valence.
+They remained there until 1977, when they were replaced by Trinitarian Fathers from Quebec.
 In 1998, a French minister was appointed to head the convent.

-Located in the Ubaye valley, in the village of Faucon near Barcelonnette, the convent of the Trinitarian Brothers of Saint-Jean-de-Matha benefits today from an exceptional mountain setting.
-It has an eighteenth century chapel that can hold two hundred people, an interior courtyard, a cloister, an oratory and a library, a reading room and a meeting room with forty seats.
-One can share in the prayer of the small community of at least one Father and one Brother.
-Individual retreats are offered, the duration and progress of which are left to the initiative of each person.
-Organized groups are also welcomed.
+Located in the Ubaye valley, in the village of Faucon near Barcelonnette, the convent of the Trinitarian Brothers of Saint-Jean-de-Matha enjoys an exceptional mountain setting.
+It boasts an 18th-century chapel seating two hundred, an inner courtyard, a cloister, an oratory and a library, reading room and meeting room.
+You can share in the prayer of the community, which is permanently staffed by at least one Father and one Brother.
+Individual retreats are available, the duration and course of which are left to the initiative of each individual.

 Did you know?
 This review was written by our professional authors.